 The Paediatric Society of New Zealand is a not-for-profit charitable organisation founded in 1947 in recognition of the special health and developmental needs of children.
 The Society’s membership works collaboratively with other societies, government departments and institutions which have similar goals, to create a better New Zealand for tamariki and rangatahi.
 The work is accomplished through the efforts of Society members, who on the whole voluntarily provide their expertise.
 The society’s work is supported by several administrative and managerial staff.

-The Paediatric Society of New Zealand (PSNZ) was founded in 1946 in Auckland by a group of General Practitioners and Paediatricians led by Dr S L Ludbrook who became the inaugural President of the Society.
+The Paediatric Society of New Zealand (PSNZ) was founded in 1946 in Auckland by a group of General Practitioners and Paediatricians led by Dr S L Ludbrook, who became the inaugural President of the Society.
 The first AGM held 14 May 1947 and attended by 32 members.

-The aims and objects were
+The aims and objectives were

 "to stimulate interest in and to promote the scientific study of child health and Paediatrics in New Zealand, and to engage in all activities, clinical and educational, which in the opinion of the Society, may be necessary from time to time in the interest of child health".

 Annual scientific meetings commenced and these meetings remain a significant feature in today's PSNZ calendar.
 The meetings featured New Zealand and overseas experts in child health, papers on current topics of interest were presented, and positive relationships were established with various agencies, including relevant Government Departments.
 The PSNZ has striven to promote undergraduate and postgraduate teaching of Paediatrics, and played a significant role in persuading Government and the University of Otago to establish the first Chair in Paediatrics in NZ, to which Professor J W Watt was appointed in 1967.